kernelwernel/VMAware/docs/documentation.md

 - `Cuckoo`

 If none were detected, it will return `Unknown`.
 It's often NOT going to produce a satisfying result due to technical difficulties with accomplishing this, on top of being highly dependent on what mechanisms detected a VM.
 Don't rely on this function for critical operations as if it's your golden bullet.
-It's very unreliable and it'll most likely return `Unknown` (assuming it is actually running under a VM).
+It's arguably unreliable and it'll most likely return `Unknown` (assuming it is actually running under a VM).

 ```cpp
 #include "vmaware.hpp"